Mridul01154/Cyber/EncryptedVault/README.md

 You can add GUI screenshots here to showcase the interface.

 ### 📝 License
-This project is licensed under the MIT License(https://github.com/Mridul01154/Cyber/blob/main/EncryptedVault/LICENSE).
+This project is licensed under the [MIT License](https://github.com/Mridul01154/Cyber/blob/main/EncryptedVault/LICENSE).

 ### 🙋 Author
 - Mridul Gharami